 Now we are left with two choices as far as the train connections to Ooty.
-That is Metupalayam (MTP) and Coimbatore( CBE).
-Again between the two, Coimbaore is well connected by long distance express trains .
-In fact there is only one express train that extends to Metupalayam , which is the Chennai to Metupalayam Nilgiri Express ( also called the Blue Mountain Express ).
+That is Mettupalayam (MTP) and Coimbatore( CBE).
+Again between the two, Coimbatore is well connected by long distance express trains .
+In fact there is only one express train that extends to Mettupalayam , which is the Chennai to Mettupalayam Nilgiri Express ( also called the Blue Mountain Express ).

 Be aware that the Mettupalayam - Ooty train is generally crowded, especially during the holiday seasons.
 Also there is only one train in this route, though they may operate one more during the peak season.
 And to top it all , it is a tiny train with limited accommodations.